hotsaucejake/chargeswarm/readme.md

 ```

 # Cancelling & Resuming subscriptions
-Most of the plans are in trial.
+You can set your plans to be on trial.
 If you plan to cancel a subscription, you can do so using the `cancel()` method.
-However, if the subscription is not expired (the expiration date did not pass), it will still be available, but it would be marked as cancelled.
-It can later be resumed, if the user is deciding to go on.
+However, if the subscription is not expired (the expiration date did not pass), it will still be available through the trial, but it would be marked as cancelled.
 ```php
 $subscripton->cancel();
 $subscription->cancelled(); // true
 ```

-If the user decides to resume the subscription, it can do so:
+It can later be resumed, if the user decides to go on with the subscription:
 ```php
 $subscription->resume();
 $subscription->active(); // true